posativ/acrylamid/docs/index.rst

 -------

-You can apply various filter to a single entry, to a specific view or globally and Acrylamid resolve it automatically (some filters conflict with others so you can for example apply *Markdown* as global filter but render some entries with reStructuredText).
+You can apply various filter to a single entry, to a specific view or globally and Acrylamid resolves it automatically (some filters conflict with others so you can for example apply *Markdown* as global filter but render some entries with reStructuredText).
 Currently supported by acrylamid, see `docs/filters.rst <http://acrylamid.readthedocs.org/en/latest/filters.html>`_